hoko/hoko-docs/_posts/2015-04-08-benefits_share-android.md

 ## Handle smart links inside your app

-When the user opens your app through a smart link, it's up to up to display the appropriate view within your app.
-All you must do it's define what are the routes that your app is going to support and we will do the rest.
+When the user opens your app through a smart link, it's up to you to present the appropriate view within your app.
+You also have to define what are the deep linking routes that your app is going to support and we will do the rest.
+More information about [Route Mapping](http://support.hokolinks.com/android/android-deeplinking/#route-mapping-using-annotations) in the documentation.

-We also provide utility methods to help you out along the way, like presenting the correct view based on the route parameters, query parameters or metadata.
+Further more, we provide utility methods to help you handling smart links, like presenting the correct view or setting the root view, based on the route parameters, query parameters or metadata.

-More information about Route Mapping:

-<a href="http://support.hokolinks.com/ios/ios-deeplinking/#route-mapping" class="tab active">iOS</a>
-<a href="http://support.hokolinks.com/android/android-deeplinking/#route-mapping-using-annotations" class="tab active">Android</a>
+Check the documentation about [Deeplink Utilities](http://support.hokolinks.com/ios/ios-utilities/) to know more.